 You can't delegate ESG or company purpose to a single department

-There are dozens of different ESG topics and potential metrics that can be used to measure them.
+There are dozens of different potential ESG metrics.
 To keep things simple and focused on what really matters, we recommend starting with an ESG metrics tracking framework that resembles the table below: a few key, mostly quantitative indicators across E, S, and G.

 Here's an example corporate ESG metric framework: